ravencore17/Docker-Stack-Nginx-MariaDB/README.md

 - Change the `DB_MYSQL_PASSWORD=` to a secure password
 - Change the `MYSQL_ROOT_PASSWORD=` to a secure password
 - Create the external network `frontend` before deployment otherwise it will not find the network and docker will error out.
+- For more documentation go to the [Nginx Proxy Manager Docs](https://nginxproxymanager.com/guide/)